I.

 The republic the Founders handed us, defended by men who paid in blood.
 The veteran's oath, kept in season and out.

-V.Currently Airing
+III.Currently Airing

 The Sanctum Dispatch is the free weekly letter for Catholic men.
 A page of the Catechism applied to the week ahead.
 A discipline for the seven days in front of you.
 An action for your home, your parish, your country, your soul.
 No filler.
 No outrage-farming.
 No course to sell.